JackLClements/FactoryLine/README.txt

 -- ASSUMPTIONS --
-Assumption - that the actions of the first worker attached to any given conveyer belt segment is given priority Assumption - that the conveyer belt only rolls in one direction Assumption - that after four steps assembling a product, a worker places the product back on their assigned belt segment (if clear)
+Assumption - that the actions of the first worker attached to any given conveyer belt segment is given priority Assumption - that placing an object back onto the belt is given priority Assumption - that the conveyer belt only rolls in one direction Assumption - that after four steps assembling a product, a worker places the product back on their assigned belt segment (if clear)
 Assumption - that whilst assembling a product, the worker does not pick up a new product, as both their hands are full